DHTMLX/docs-diagram/docs/api/editor/shapetoolbar_property.md

 ### Description

-@short: Optional, defines which controls should be shown in the personal toolbar of diagram items
+@short: Optional.
+Defines which controls should be shown in the personal toolbar of diagram items

 ### Usage